The Gold Rush (1925)

 In both movies the hero is hungry and he eats his own shoe

-Abe Simpsons re-enacts the forks with buns for legs and feet scene from this movie, then a lawyer shows up with some goons and says he can't allow this immitation of copyrighted Charlie Chaplin material.
+Grampa re-enacts the forks with potatoes for legs and feet scene, before a lawyer shows up and says he cannot allow the unauthorised imitation.

 Homer and Burns are trapped in a cabin in the snow just like The Lone Prospector and Big Jim McKay in "The Gold Rush."
 Like Big Jim McKay, they also start to hallucinate.